Bossmk23/Advanced_Maths_AI/stochastic_gradient_descent_scratch.md

 - **Binary Cross-Entropy:** A loss function used for binary classification problems.

 - **Formula:** L = - (1/m) * Σ [y * log(ŷ) + (1 - y) * log(1 - ŷ)].

+### Working of SGD (Theory)

+Stochastic Gradient Descent works by repeatedly updating the model's parameters in small steps using random mini-batches of the data.
+This approach makes training faster and allows for continuous updates, which is useful in streaming or online settings.

+At each iteration, SGD:

+- Picks a random batch of training samples.
+- Calculates the loss and gradient.
+- Updates weights and bias to reduce the loss.
+- Repeats the above steps for several epochs (full passes through the data).

+By doing this many times, the model gradually reduces its loss and improves its predictions.
+The final result is a trained model that has learned from the data and is better at making accurate predictions.

+### Advantages of SGD

+Here are the key advantages of Stochastic Gradient Descent (SGD):

+- **Faster and Memory-Efficient:** Since SGD updates model parameters using small batches instead of the full dataset, it significantly reduces computation time and memory usage, making it ideal for large-scale data.

+- **Helps Escape Local Minima:** The randomness in data batches allows SGD to jump out of local minima, helping it find better overall solutions.

+- **Simple and Effective:** SGD is easy to implement and supported by most machine learning libraries.
+Its use of mini-batches and randomness not only reduces computational load but also helps the model avoid getting stuck in poor solutions, improving its ability to generalize on new data.

+- **Supports Online Learning:** SGD can update the model as new data arrives, making it suitable for real-time applications.

 ### Code Demonstration: Implementing SGD